 I specialize in acting while also engaging in various "behind the scenes" aspects of theatre, including producing, directing, writing, facilitation, and practice-based transdisciplinary research.

 Behind the Scenes

 Much of my theatre work incorporates humor, queer possibilities, and multi-issue activism.
-Indigenous, Disability Justice, Environmental Justice, Queer, and Women of Color Feminist activists have helped me to explore and ask questions about accessibility and sustainability in theatre practices while using the following concepts:
+Indigenous, Disability Justice, Environmental Justice, Queer, and Women of Color Feminist activists have helped me to explore and ask questions about accessibility, sustainability, and wellness in theatre practices while using the following concepts:

 The intrinsic value of each unique bodymind.